 The various Transfer programs, which are outlined subsequently in this catalogue, are designed to prepare the graduate for transfer to a four-year college or university where he will seek his Bachelor's degree.
 The curriculum in each department is so arranged that the subjects duplicate, in a given field, the offerings of the first two years in almost any higher institution.
 Every entering student, if he wishes eventually to exercise the transfer privilege, should indicate his intention of doing so at the time of registration.
 The student should consult his advisor to see that the course requirements of a given institution are being met in full.

-A transcript of a student's record will be sent to a college or university upon request if he has been honorably dismissed from Scranton-Keystone.
-Recommendation of transfer will be made for any student whose record and attitude have been satisfactory.
-No subject grade of less than C will be recommended for transfer, however; nor can a student be recommended whose scholastic average is lower than C.
+A transcript of a student's record will be sent to a college or uni-

+A transcript of a student's record will be some the term Keystone versity upon request if he has been honorably dismissed from Keystone College.
+Recommendations of transfer will be made for any student whose record and attitude have been satisfactory.
+No subject grade of less than C will be recommended for transfer, however; nor can a student be recommended whose scholastic average is lower than C. Keystone College students have successfully transferred their col-

-Scranton-Keystone students have successfully transferred their college work on certificate to such institutions as Albright College, Allegheny College, American University, University of Alabama, Barnard College, Brown University, Bucknell University, Cedar Crest College, University of Chicago, Duke University, Franklin & Marshall College, Gettysburg College, Hood College, University of Idaho, College Misericordia, Lafayette College, Lehigh University, Louisiana State University, Marywood College, Massachusetts Institute of Technology, Miami University, (Oxford, Ohio), University of Michigan, Ohio University, University of North Carolina, The Pennsylvania State College, University of Pennsylvania, University of Pittsburgh, University of Scranton, Syracuse University, Temple University, Wellesley College, the College of William and Mary, University of California, University of Southern California, and others.
+Keystone College students have successing the college, Allege work on certificate to such institutions as Albright College, Allegheny College, American University, University of Alabama, Barnard College, Brown University, Bucknell University, Cedar Crest College, University of Chicago, Duke University, Franklin & Marshall College, Gettysburg College, Hood College, University of Idaho, College Miseri-Cordia, Lafayette College, Lehigh University, Louisiana State University, Marywood College, Massachusetts Institute of Technology, Miami University, (Oxford, Ohio), University of Michigan, Ohio University, University of North Carolina, The Pennsylvania State College, University of Pennsylvania, University of Pittsburgh, University of Scranton, Syracuse University, Temple University, Wellesley College, the College of William and Mary, University of California, University of Southern California, and others.
 It should be understood that the following curricula outlines represent the normal requirements of the complete four semesters' work in each program.
 Owing to the college's accelerated program, all courses may not be offered each semester in the order indicated.